 - Will you be in town around my due date?
 Note that there are no guarantees that a specific health care provider will deliver your baby since no provider is available 24 hours a day; make sure you know the other providers in the practice or the providers with whom the doctor shares delivery responsibility.

 - If I have a question, who do I call?
 Who responds to the calls?
-Do you accept questions via e-mail?
+Do you accept questions via email?

 - Am I allowed to write a personal birth plan?
-Will it be respected?
 A personal birth plan is a written agreement between you and your doctor as to how your baby will be delivered.
 It gives the parents more of a role in the decision-making process; however, the plan is no guarantee that your birthing process will go as planned, because complications can arise.
 If there are problems, your doctor will make decisions based on what is safest for you and your baby.

 - What is your policy on inducing labor if I go beyond my due date?